davijeb/jez_davies_coding_test/README.md

 1. Run Algo.java to see a worked example.

 For the Java solution I have written a basic test class (AlgoTest) which is included in the Algo class.
-The reason is that for s implicity I have no dependencies on external libraries, like JUnit, to run the tests.
+The reason is that for simplicity I have no dependencies on external libraries, like JUnit, to run the tests.
 The tests are not as extensive as the Python solution but in the real-world I would have included an actual test-library and would have mirrored the Python tests.
 ```
 ## Technologies
 ```